LBJ Express Project Overview

 What is GoCarma / How do I qualify for HOV discounts?

-GoCarma is an independent platform managed by NCTCOG, separate from NTTA, TxDOT and Drive On TEXpress.
-The Regional Transportation Council set a policy to move to more advanced technology to verify HOV status and replace manual enforcement.
+GoCarma is an independent platform managed by NCTCOG, separate from NTTA and TxDOT.
+The Regional Transportation Council (RTC) at the NCTCOG set a policy to move to more advanced technology to verify HOV status and replace manual enforcement.
 At least one smartphone in each registered vehicle is required through the GoCarma technology selected to meet the RTC’s policy.

-As GoCarma is a new technology & application, we recommend that you visit the GoCarma Help Center for live chat support, help with technical questions and how to get started with the new GoCarma technology.
-Additionally, the GoCarma Call Center is available at 469-606-3920, Monday-Friday; 9am – 5pm CT.
+As GoCarma is a new technology & application, we recommend that you visit the GoCarma Help Center for live chat support, help with technical questions and how to get started with the GoCarma technology.
+Additionally, the GoCarma Call Center is available at (469) 606-3920, Monday-Friday; 9am – 5pm CT.

 Click here for detailed information on HOV Discount Qualifications and Activation